 Explanation: It is preferred to produce the stock in longer lengths and cut the desired length after forming.
-This operation need to carry out in a continuous automatic manner.
+This operation needs to carry out in a continuous automatic manner.
 A thumb rule on this is that, the parts shorter than 3 times the centreline spacing of rolls of the machine employed will not feed or form satisfactorily.

 3. Depth of roll formed section should be kept as small as possible.

-Explanation: Smaller depth helps to simplify tooling, reduce tooling wear and preserve stock finish.
+Explanation: Smaller depth helps to simplify tooling, reduce tooling wear and preserve the stock finish.
 The maximum form depth that has been established for average-size forming machines is 100 mm.